 Changing Venues, Changing Trends

-O’Connor has made both documentary and interpretive photographs in venues ranging from the theatre-seating St. Lawrence Centre to the floor-seating Preservation Hall; from churches to art galleries to open-air stages, and in homes and basement clubs lit with a few incandescent bulbs.
-Her work has captured the attention of critics, musicians, collectors and lovers of jazz and improvised music in Canada, Europe and the U.S. Her first international exhibition took place in Austria in 2020, and she has had several in her home base of Toronto, beginning in the 1990s.
+O’Connor has made both documentary and interpretive photographs in venues ranging from the plush St. Lawrence Centre in Toronto to New Orleans’ rustic Preservation Hall; from 13th-century chapels to art galleries to open-air stages, and in homes and basement venues lit with incandescent and LED bulbs, and sometimes only candles.
+Her work has captured the attention of critics, musicians, collectors, and lovers of jazz and improvised music in Canada, Europe and the U.S. Her first international exhibition took place in Austria in 2020, and she has had several in her home base of Toronto since 1990.

-Susan O’Connor’s evocative images have been published in CODA, Music Works and the Globe and Mail (Canada); JazzHalo (Belgium); the Wire (U.K.) and ArtVoice, Signal to Noise, Woove, JAZZIZ and All About Jazz New York.
-Her in-performance photos have been used by musicians and producers for promotional purposes in print and on line, and in discographies and books including New York is Now: The New Wave of Free Jazz and Steve Lacy: Conversations, and Francesco Martinelli’s discography of Mario Schiano’s works.
-These images and some 4,000 more are displayed in Gallery O on Jazzword, a website dedicated to information and reviews of jazz-oriented musical improvisation.
+Susan O’Connor’s evocative images have been published in CODA, Music Works and the Globe and Mail (Canada); JazzHalo (Belgium); the Wire (U.K.) and ArtVoice, Signal to Noise, Woove, JAZZIZ and All About Jazz New York in the U.S. Her in-performance photos have been used by musicians and producers for promotional purposes in print and on line, and in discographies and books including New York is Now: The New Wave of Free Jazz, Steve Lacy: Conversations, and Francesco Martinelli’s discography of Mario Schiano’s works.
+These images and more are displayed in Gallery O on Jazzword, a website dedicated to information and reviews of jazz-oriented musical improvisation.

-Photos on this site and in Gallery O are deliberately reproduced in relatively low resolution with minimal cropping and alterations to deter unapproved reproduction.
+Photos on this site and in Gallery O are normally reproduced in relatively low resolution with minimal cropping and alterations to deter unapproved reproduction and use.
 Some digital images have been converted to black and white for more effective online display, but most newer originals are in colour.
 All images on this site and our companion site are copyright (c) the photographer: Susan O’Connor.